Skeleta in non-Archimedean and tropical geometry: Subobjects and -modules

 at the level of the lattice completions.
 The restriction of $(\B f)^\dagger$ to $\beta$ is an ind-adjoint in the sense of \cite[\S I.8.11]{SGA4}.
-This ind-adjoint is a span homomorphism.

 If an ordinary right adjoint to $f$ exists, then the ind-adjoint is the composite of this with the inclusion $\alpha\rightarrow\B\alpha$; I therefore denote the ind-adjoint also by $f^\dagger$ in general, since no confusion can arise.